Are you ready to start a business?

 Sole proprietorship: This means that there will be a single owner of the business.
 It is easy to form, and you have full control over your business under this structure.
-But, you will be the one liable for the risks at the same time.
+But, you will be the one liable for the risks simultaneously.
 This implies that your business assets and liabilities are not different from your investments.

 Partnership: This business structure has two or more owners of the business.
-It is of two types, i.e.: Limited partnership and limited liability partnership.
+It is of two types, i.e., limited and limited liability.
 Limited partnership businesses have one partner with unlimited liability and other partners with limited liability.

 On the other hand, the Limited liability partnership has all the partners with limited liability.

 Limited liability company: This one has the benefits of both the corporation and partnership business structure as it provides legal protection of a corporation and at the same time allows tax benefits of a partnership.
 It is one of the most common structures for small businesses.
-LLC can be the right choice for a business with medium or high risk.
+LLC can be the right choice for a medium or high-risk business.

 6. Funds and Expenses for Business

-Say yes to the question ‘are you ready to start a business’ when you have enough funds or money to bear the expenses.
+Say yes to the question, ‘are you ready to start a business when you have enough funds to bear the expenses.

-You need money to start a business, and funding your business is one of the most important things before launching your company.
-You need to decide whether you have enough means to cover the costs and fund your business or do you need to borrow or find investors.
+You need money to start a business, and funding your business is one of the essential things before launching your company.
+You need to decide whether you have enough means to cover the costs and support your business or do you need to borrow or find investors.

-If your business runs out of money before making a profit, your business will be a failure.
-The funds you have affects the determination of the structure of the business.
+If your business runs out of money before making a profit, your business will fail—the funds you have affect the determination of the company’s structure.

-When you do self-funding, you get complete control over your business, but you have risks too.
+You get complete control over your business when you do self-funding, but you have risks too.

 To secure the loan, you must have a business plan and financial projections ready so that the bank knows that they can believe in you and sanction your loan.

-When you cannot self-fund all your business, you can get funding in the form of venture capital investments from investors.
-Venture capital generally offers an ownership share and an active role in the business in return.
+When you cannot self-fund all your business, you can get funding from venture capital investments from investors.
+In return, venture capital generally offers an ownership share and an active role in the industry.

 We are aware that everything has a price.
 If you need investors to invest in your business, be ready to share control and ownership of your business with the investors.

 To get funding from investors, you first need to find interested investors, share your business plan with them, and discuss all the terms and conditions.
-It is only after they know and believe in your company that they will invest in your business.
+Only after they know and believe in your company will they invest in your business.

 This is yet another way to get funds for your business.
-If you do not want to share the ownership and control over your business with others, this is a good way to help you.
-Crowdfunding means raising funds for a business from many people (who are called Crowdfunders).
+If you do not want to share the ownership and control over your interaction with others, this is an excellent way to help you.
+Crowdfunding means raising funds for a business from many people (called Crowdfunders).